-From fried chicken wings and kuning fish to more unconventional ingredients like luncheon meat and teriyaki saba fish, Fong Seng Nasi Lemak has got it all.
+From fried chicken wings and ikan selar kuning to more unconventional ingredients like luncheon meat and teriyaki saba fish, Fong Seng Nasi Lemak has it all.

 The sambal has also been said to provide the right amount of spiciness and umami to the overall dish, enhancing its flavours with the fragrant coconut rice.

 Check out Fong Seng Nasi Lemak if you’re in the vicinity during the late hours of the night.
 It’s not the best I’ve ever had, but it’s decent for a midnight snack when nowhere else is open.
 The affordability is a plus point too!